manasvi-patil/Fashion-Recommendation-System/README.md

 4. Add the dataset to your app.py.
 3. Run the app.py file to extract the features from the given dataset.
 You will get two files after extracting- embeddings.pkl and filenames.pkl
 4. Run the test.py using this two pickle files to test the model.
-5. Run main.py file to display the final output (For front-end I've used streamlit to display the output).
+5. Run main.py file to display the final output (For front-end I've used streamlit to display the output). <br /><br />

 -->Sample file is having the sample images I had used to train my model <br />
--->Uploads file will store the image you had selected for suggestion
+-->Uploads file will store the image you had selected for suggestion<br /><br />

 Note: